TELL YOUR STORY

 Three months after her second birthday, a tummy ache eventually led to a diagnosis of stage IV Rhabdomyosarcoma.
 A grueling plan of treatment that would take a minimum of 54 weeks was laid out for her.
 For the next year and then some, Anna was in and out of Children’s Hospital in Minneapolis for scheduled treatments or for complications caused by the harsh treatments.

 Anna responded well to her treatment, which included several surgeries, many rounds of chemo, and weeks of radiation.
 When her treatment plan was completed, she had No Evidence of Disease!
 Treasured were the days free of hospitals and clinic visits, days when it seemed that nothing could take away Anna’s “sparkle” ever again!
 Three months after her treatment ended, her scans still showed No Evidence of Disease, and everyone was prepared to enjoy and treasure every “sparkling” moment with Anna for years to come.

+Anna lived for three months after her relapse, but these final months were filled with much joy.
+Wonderful memories were made during a family vacation to Florida.
 Anna will always be remembered for the way she loved life and gladly proclaimed her love for Jesus, even during the difficult days.
 Her songs, dances, giggles, hugs, and kisses are treasured memories for all who loved her and were blessed to have their lives touched by hers.

-The Rogotzke family have established an RIS Named Fund.
+The Rogotzke family established an RIS Named Fund.
 To contribute, please select "Anna Rogotzke Fund" from the drop-down menu on our secure donation page.